Do you feel that your perineum has never been the same after childbirth?

 Dr. Fabio Minotti is responsible for the functional part of perineoplasty, which includes:

 By working together in the same surgical time, we ensure that both the appearance and functionality of the perineum are restored in an integrated manner.
-This team approach is a differentiator in our practice in Londrina and provides superior results compared to surgery performed by only one specialist.
+This team approach is a differentiator in our practice in Brazil and provides superior results compared to surgery performed by only one specialist.

 During the consultation for perineoplasty, I listen to your concerns attentively and perform a detailed physical examination.
 I assess the integrity of the perineum, the presence of scars, muscle tone, the vaginal opening, and the entire intimate area.
 I also check for other aspects that may require attention — such as the labia majora, labia minora, mons pubis, and the clitoral hood — to provide a complete and individualized surgical plan.